mediaprophet/simpleledger.github.io/docs/guides/slp-implementation-instructions.md

 Do not allow wallet to use utxos unless they have been validated as described above.

-Keep in mind, it is possible for receiving SLP utxos to be any sized BCH.
+Keep in mind, it is possible for receiving SLP utxos to be any sized XEC.